PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Free store
   {term}`memory` allocated by `new`; also called {term}`dynamic memory`.
 Dynamic memory is an amount of memory of indeterminate size used up during execution of a program as new objects are created.
 Often standard library facilities, such as `vector`, can be used to avoid explicit use of the free store.

+Friend
+  Function or class explicitly granted access to members of a class by that class.

+Friends
+  Functions or classes explicitly granted access to members of a class by that class.

+Friend Function
+  A non-member function that has permission to access the private and protected members of a class - declared inside the class using the friend keyword, but defined outside of the classes scope, like a normal function.

 Function
   A named sequence of statements that can be invoked/called by a program, optionally using arguments supplied by the function call, to optionally return a value to the program.
 The type of the function includes the comma separated list of the types of its argument and the type of the value returned.
 Functions are useful because they are reusable, making code more efficient to write and execute.
 Functions can be identified by a name with `()`attached.